-- APPLICATION: This application can be obtained by accessing the college's website at www.jamessprunt.edu.
-As part of the application process, all students must complete the Residency Determination Service (RDS) online interview to determine residency status for tuition purposes. - TRANSCRIPTS: Applicants are responsible for having an official high school transcript from their high school or the equivalent forwarded directly to the Admissions Specialist.
+- APPLICATION: This application can be obtained by accessing the college's website at www.jamessprunt.edu As part of the application process, all students must complete the Residency Determination Service (RDS) online interview to determine residency status for tuition purposes. - TRANSCRIPTS: Applicants are responsible for having an official high school transcript from their high school or the equivalent forwarded directly to the Admissions Specialist.
 Applicants who have attended other colleges, universities or post-secondary schools should submit official transcripts if they desire evaluation for transfer credit.
+Applicants who are receiving VA benefits, however, are required to submit all official college transcripts for evaluation.
 Credit will be granted for courses completed with a minimum grade of "C", if they are comparable to courses in the program of study selected by the applicant.
 Also see section on "Transfer of Credits to James Sprunt Community College". - HEALTH FORM: Special physical forms are required by applicants in certain departments, such as the Health Education Department and Basic Law Enforcement Training.
 These forms are provided to the applicant by the department.
 A completed medical form is required by the college transfer department before a student can participate in the physical activity element of a physical education class.
 These forms are available from the Physical Education instructor. - ADMISSIONS COUNSELING: This counseling allows applicants to discuss course placements, the admission and registration processes, program of study requirements and career opportunities. - PLACEMENT TEST: Students applying for entrance to James Sprunt Community College may be required to take the RISE placement test.
 See requirements for transfer students under section "Transfer of Credits to James Sprunt Community College".
 Students will be tested in the areas of math and English prior to admission into a program.
 Students will need to take the RISE placement test if they have:

-- An Adult High School Diploma prior to 2021 - GED scores prior to 2014 - HiSet scores that are less than 15 for all sections and/or less than 4 on the essay, - Graduated high school outside of the US, or - Some homeschooled students without an unweighted GPA.
+- An Adult High School Diploma prior to 2021 - GED scores prior to 2014; GED scores since 2014 with a minimum score of less than 165 on all subject tests - HiSET scores that are less than 15 for all sections and/or less than 4 on the essay, - Graduated high school outside of the US, or - Some homeschooled students without an unweighted GPA.